reginanurieva/Apple-rebuild_Angular/README.md

 ## Description

-Apple Rebuild is an application that rebuilds the site apple.com using Angular.
+Application that rebuilds apple.com using Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## Specs week I